ianoroceo/Postman-Newman/docs/SlackApp.md

 This document will help you integrate your test results to Slack.
 The Automation Solution is already hooked up for you with few modifications needed in [newman-slack.js](../newman-slack.js) and [postReport.js](../postReport.js)

+> Note: I suggest signing up for a free Slack Workspace.
+Or you can use my workspace - https://thanatos10.slack.com/.
+Please reach out to me first if you want to be part of the workspace.
+Thank you

 ---

 > Note: Before you start, make sure you have access to create Slack Apps on your Slack workspace.
 If you don't have access, you can ask your Slack Workspace Admin to build this for you.